-- Collaborates with the Generation & Talent Observatory, with the following noteworthy events in 2020: - > Taking part in the Diagnosis of generational diversity. - > Taking part in the Study on Intergenerational Leadership II. - Taking part in task forces with other companies to champion the value of senior talent: Senior Talent Lab with Fundación Adecco-Fundación Seres. - > Taking part in the EFR Teamwork Senior Talent.
-Group led by Fundación Másfamilia seeking to anticipate the full potential of senior talent.
+- > Collaborates with the Generation & Talent Observatory, with the following noteworthy events in 2020: - > Taking part in the Diagnosis of generational diversity. - > Taking part in the Study on Intergenerational Leadership II.

-Foster a peoplecentric, agile and collaborative culture
+Foster a people-centric, agile and collaborative culture

->> GENERATIONAL DIVERSITY IN NUMBERS
+GENERATIONAL DIVERSITY IN NUMBERS